Rika Izumi: Life

 In June 2008, Rika returned to the modeling world after years of inactivity.
 She was in the top twelve in a competition for the title of "Pinky Princess" (total number of entrants: 5,427).

 She signed with Sun Music Brain agency on June 1, 2008.
 New photos of her appeared in the August 2008 issue of Ray magazine, and she has appeared in subsequent issues.
 The ban her former castmates had of posting photos of her was lifted; she was photographed with Sawai, Kitagawa, Mew Azama, and Ayaka Komatsu at a party celebrating Komatsu's twenty-second birthday, and Komatsu posted the photo on her blog on August 7, 2008.
 In December 2008, she appeared in a commercial for Nissin Food Products.
 In May 2010, she moved from Sun Music Brain to Sun Music Productions, another division within the same agency.

 She has been mentioned as being in the casts of three movies: The Go Master (2006), Clearness (2008), and Go Seigen ("Five Restrictions") (2008).
 The Sun Music Brain bio lists a November 2007 movie with Izumi in the cast.
 It was called Oh Kiyohara.

 Rika has also done runway modeling since her 2008 return.
 In 2011, she had a cameo in the movie Paradise Kiss in which she was reunited with her ex-PGSM castmate Kitagawa.

 In 2013 she played the role of Akira Kazuraba (Kota's sister) in Kamen Rider Gaim.

+On June 25, 2025, she announced her marriage to a Japanese soccer player Shōgo Taniguchi.

 She is currently signed with Stardust Promotion, her official profile page on Stardust states she is part of the cast of the 2016 movie Scoop!.